HausemasterIssue/inferno/.github/ISSUE_TEMPLATE/suggestion.md

+---
+name: Feature Suggestion
+about: Suggest a feature to be added to the client
+labels: enhancement
+---

 <!-- Please add the proper labels before submitting the issue.
 Eg module if you're requesting a module, or command if you're requesting a command -->

 **What would you like to suggest?**